andaze/hugo-jobs/content/vision/perspective/_index.en.md

 ---

-What kind of vision does Andaz have for providing a place where people can work in their own way?
+What kind of vision does Andaze have for providing a place where people can work in their own way?
 You can read more about it on the next page.

 {{< nextButtonBox >}}